-Importantly, maintaining a focus on Resistors comes at the expense of people who are the Advocates and Observers.
-It causes harm and pain to individuals who are ignored, overlooked, silenced, sidelined, censored, or otherwise marginalized (DEI Committees with no budget, leadership support, or organizational authority, for example).
-It puts the work on the defensive and fails to seize upon the energy and vision Advocates and Observers.
-Focusing on resistors harms those who hold racialized experiences, who are ready to show up for the mission, who want ally.
+Remember, maintaining a focus on Resistors comes at the expense of the people who are the Advocates and Observers.
+It causes harm and pain to individuals who are ignored, overlooked, silenced, sidelined, censored, or otherwise marginalized (DEI Committees with no budget, leadership support, or organizational authority for example).
+It puts the work on the defensive and fails to seize upon the energy and vision of Advocates and Observers.
+Focusing on resistors harms those who hold racialized experiences, who are ready to show up for the mission and those who want to ally.
 Ask yourself - who is being centered in our work?
 Who benefits or does not benefit?
 What can we do to shift our gaze?

 Second, show you believe in possibility.

-Given overworked staff and underfunded budgets, choose to invest staff time and organizational resources wisely.
+Given overworked staff and underfunded budgets, we must choose to invest staff time and organizational resources wisely and with intentionality towards equity.
 Invest where change can happen - where opportunities exist.
-Design for change, for progress, for opportunity in the organization.
+Design for change, progress and for opportunity.

 Invest in supporting your DEI committee team members.
-Ask, what do our folks out in front need to keep going?
+Ask yourself, “What do our folks out in front need to keep going?
 Lunch?
 A break?
 A shout-out?
 A budget line?
-Time on the agenda?
+Time on the agenda?”

-After re-centering on what's possible and your change-agents, then turn to the resistors.
-Consider asking them questions about why they feel like this is not mission-critical work, why they experience this work as not essential, what in their experiences leads them to disengage?
+After re-centering on what's possible and finding your change-agents, turn to the Resistors.
+Consider asking them questions about why they feel like this is not mission-critical work, why they experience this work as not essential and what in their experiences leads them to disengage?
 Ask lots of questions, but choose them carefully.
 The questions should come from a place where you are centered in how they will show up or not, not if they will.
 They are meant to turn reflection back to the individual, not put you on the defense to justify this work.

-Consider experimenting with new DEI practices, which allow folks a bit of space to see that everything is not being dismantled at once, that they still have a space to show up in their own identity, and that they are can learn and test alongside their peers.
+Consider experimenting with new DEI practices which allow folks a bit of space to see that everything is not being dismantled at once — that they still have a space to show up in their own identity and that they can learn and test alongside their peers.
 Experimenting helps organizations and their staff unfold and practice new ways of behaving and working, without the condition of it being "permanent."

 You can't change everyone.
 Be gentle with yourself and your colleagues.

-The goal of engaging resistors is not to start conflict or to shame people.
+The goal of engaging Resistors is not to start conflict or to shame people.
 It is to practice the work of inclusion from love and grace.
-You have to embody this work, to model it, even when tested.
-Our work is to create a movement - among those who are willing, who hold wisdom and experience, who are brave and loving.
-It is to welcome those who will participate, to be purposeful in our efforts.
-Our work is to make DEI and racial equity normal, to show that we can indeed create the future with our work now.
+You must aim to embody this work and model it, even when tested.
+Our work is to create a movement — among those who are willing, who hold wisdom and experience and who are brave and loving.
+It is to welcome those who will participate and to be purposeful in our efforts.
+Our work is to make DEI and racial equity normal; showing that we can indeed create the future with our work now.